sc22oc/ModellingCwk/readme.md

     -   must be in range between 0.1 and 1
     -   e.g. 0.5 will perform mesh simplification until 50% of the original edges remain

-> The output of the file will be appended with "\_simplified", in the same directory the script is ran
+> The output of the file will be appended with "\_simplified", in the same directory the script is ran.
+The file output has also been left in to show the process in which the mesh is simplified.